Dynamics and universal scaling of Worthington jets in the cavity-free regime: Qualitative analysis

-Apart from three different pinch-off modes, cavity may appear for POM spheres (figure \ref{Fig:2}$a$). \citet{duez2007making} gave the critical velocity for air entrainment depending on the contact angle of the impacting body, which is plotted together with the current experimental data in figure \ref{Fig:2}($e$).
-For hydrophilic spheres (figure \ref{Fig:2}$b$-$d$), the critical velocity for cavity formation is identical and far beyond the impact velocity in our experiments.
-But for hydrophobic spheres, this critical velocity decreases nonlinearly with increased $\theta_s$, which means it is more likely to be achieved in experiments on POM spheres (figure \ref{Fig:2}$a$).
-It is worth noting that POM spheres can create cavities at a velocity lower than the theoretical one.
-To explain this observation, we expand the experimental data in hydrophobic cases by coating spheres with turtle wax super hard shell \citep{speirs2019water}, which leads to $\theta_s=103\pm4\degree$.
-By changing parameters in the mathematical model given by \citet{duez2007making} to fit the present experiments, the dashed boundary from cavity formed to no cavity formed states is obtained.
-Obviously, there is a transition state between this critical boundary and the theoretical curve obtained from \citet{duez2007making} marked in light green in figure \ref{Fig:2}($e$).
-This mixed region is also found by \citet{truscott2009spin} and is attributed to the effect of roughness.
+The critical condition for cavity formation has been extensively investigated in previous studies \cite{Watson2018,speirs2018entry,watson2021water}, primarily based on the theoretical framework developed by \citet{duez2007making}.
+The latter derived the critical impact velocity for air entrainment that depends on the contact angle of the impact body, which is plotted together with the current experimental data in Fig.~\ref{Fig:jet mode}(b).
+For $\theta_s<90^{\circ}$, the critical velocity for cavity formation is identical and far beyond the impact velocity in our experiments, consistent with the observation that no cavity forms for spheres made of glass, steel, or aluminum.
+However, when $\theta_s>90^{\circ}$, this critical velocity decreases nonlinearly with increased $\theta_s$, making cavity formation more likely for POM spheres.
+Since spheres coated with Turtle Wax Super Hard Shell exhibit even larger $\theta_s$, the cavity can form at lower impact velocities.
+Notably, hydrophobic spheres would create cavities at an impact velocity lower than the theoretical one.
+By adjusting the parameter $g_0$ from 7 to 5 in the mathematical model proposed by \citet{duez2007making} to fit the present experiments, a modified boundary (dashed curve in Fig.~\ref{Fig:jet mode}(b)) between the cavity and cavity-free states is obtained.
+A transition region, highlighted in light green in Fig.~\ref{Fig:jet mode}(b), is observed between this fitted boundary and the original theoretical curve obtained from \citet{duez2007making}.
+This mixed region has been reported by \citet{truscott2009spin} and attributed to the effect of surface roughness.